 In the table below, you can see the average cost of car insurance in the top 20 cities in Maryland by population:

 |City||Average annual premium for full coverage||% difference from state average annual premium|

 Maryland car insurance rates by age

 Your age can impact your car insurance rates in every state, especially Maryland.
-According to the average annual premium costs for Maryland drivers, those in the 50- and 60-year-old age groups tend to spend the least for car insurance, while those under 20 can expect to pay the most.
+According to the average annual premium costs for Maryland drivers, car insurance rates start to decrease around age 25 and eventually increase again around age 70.

 |Age||Average annual premium for full coverage in Maryland|

 *16- through 20-year-old driver calculated on a parent’s policy.

 Maryland car insurance rates by driving record

 Maintaining a clean driving record in Maryland is a great way to keep costs low for car insurance.
 Auto insurance rates are impacted by your motor vehicle record, which means getting a speeding ticket conviction or having an at-fault accident could increase your premium significantly.
 For example, getting a DUI in Maryland will increase your car insurance premium by about 83%.